Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 Ready to dig in?
 We promise, this won’t hurt a bit.
 (OK, you might feel just a little poke…)

-Local Listings Management: Claiming, Optimizing and Maintaining Your Online Profiles for Physicians and Facilities
+Local Listings Management: How to Claim, Optimize and Maintain Your Online Profiles for Physicians and Facilities

 A local online listing is the expanded real estate your healthcare business or organization receives for free at the top of search engine results pages like Google, Yahoo or Bing or on directory sites like Yelp or Vitals.com.
 Healthcare listings can also appear on maps, apps, voice searches, social media channels and elsewhere.